wjonasreger/shiny_movie_recommender/README.md

 ## How to use the Shiny App

 The app is fairly simple to use, but here are some guidelines on how to use it and other details.
+(Note: users can click on movie images to quickly see a google search for the movie).

 1. Recommendations by Genre